PerlinWarp/YearOfAI/README.md

 More quantopian tutorials and also setting up Zipline.

 #### Day 20 - 20th of January
 Zipline tutorials and making a Neural Net to predict crypto.

+#### Day 21 - 21th of January
+Data preperation for the neural net.